kokoalberti/personalwebsite/content/articles/2018-08-23-georeferencing-and-digitizing-old-maps-with-gdal/georeferencing-and-digitizing-old-maps-with-gdal.md

 status: published
 date: 2018-08-23

-While cleaning up some USB drives I had lying around I ran into some scanned images of old wartime maps of my home town The Hague.
-I quite like the cartographic style of them, and decided to digitize the maps using GDAL and turn it into a web map.
+While cleaning up USB drives I had lying around in boxed of old stuff I ran into some scanned images of wartime maps of my home town The Hague.
+I quite like the cartographic style of them, and decided to digitize the maps using GDAL and turn them into a web map.
 This article explains how to do that, compares some of the different interpolation options, and shows how to make web tiles out of the resulting images.

-The original scanned image is 7000 by 5263 pixels, and it shows quite a bit of detail in a vintage high-contrast cartographic style that you see more often in wartime maps:
+The original scanned image is 7000 by 5263 pixels, and it shows great details in a vintage high-contrast cartographic style that you see more often in wartime maps:

 ![Map sample](./map-sample.jpg)